 I exhibit in galleries and accept commissions.
 I collaborate with clients from the initial design phase through creation and installation.

 I hold Art Metals and Metal Sculpture certificates from Austin Community College in Austin, TX.
-I'm a member of ABANA, the Artist-Blacksmith's Association of North America, and a board member of Balcones Forge, a Central Texas-based affiliate of ABANA.
+I'm a member of ABANA, the Artist-Blacksmith's Association of North America, and a former board member of Balcones Forge, a Central Texas-based affiliate of ABANA.